-1. What do you think this event might have done to the net capital outflow of Hong Kong?
-Why?

-2. If the residents of Hong Kong chose Canada as a place to move some of their business activity, what impact do you suppose this will have on the value of the Canadian interest rate and exchange rate?
-Why?

-3. Which Canadian industries, those engaged in importing or exporting, are likely to be pleased with Hong Kong's investment in Canada?
-Why?

-4. What impact will Hong Kong's return to China have on the growth rate of Canada?
+- 1 What do you think this event might have done to the net capital outflow of Hong Kong?
+Why? - If the residents of Hong Kong chose Canada as a place to move some of their business activity, what impact do you suppose this will have on the value of the Canadian interest rate and exchange rate?
+Why? - Which Canadian industries, those engaged in importing or exporting, are likely to be pleased with Hong Kong's investment in Canada?
+Why? - What impact might Hong Kong's return to China have had on the growth rate of Canada?